Special Security Unit: Establishment

 Centralized Security Headquarter (CSH) was formed on 31 July 2008 with the aim to provide security to important personalities and institutions.

 On 7 April 2010, the CSH was reorganized to ensure effective span of command and supervision, along with the creation of post SP Security-I to provide security to important personalities.

 It was reorganized in light of the ambition of SP Maqsood Ahmed to execute the security issues to initiate a change culture in the police unit.

 Additionally, on 7 July 2010, SSU was formed to handle the security issues on a provincial level.
 The post of SP Security-I was renamed as AIGP Security Sindh and positioned under the Inspector General of Police, Sindh.

-Selection Criteria
+Selection

 In 2013, SSU began recruiting new candidates.
 The aspirants for the SSU, existing or external candidates (new), are required to pass a certain set of assessments which are aimed at determining their suitability and fitness.

 The maximum age limit for existing police personnel is 45 years, and 35 years for officers and soldiers respectively, while for the external candidates, the age limit is 28 years.

 The standard height required for external male and female candidates is 5’.6" and 5’.4" respectively; however, candidates with greater height and built-up physique are given preference.

 The National Testing Service (NTS) conducts the screening test to recruit the new candidates that made the process transparent.
 After the NTS test, the selected candidates appear in the physical and psychological test.

 Further, the interviews are conducted to check the suitability and competency of the selected candidates.

 Training

 After the completion of the recruitment process, the recruited police personnel join the SSU.

 The personnel are sent to specified training institution for training course to enhance an integrated response mechanism against terrorism at National level.

 The training programs are initiated at the Shaheed Benazir Bhutto Elite Police Training Center Razzakabad, Karachi through the Police personnel appointments, and are advanced to the anti-terrorism unit.

 The following Courses are taken by the personnel: